 Use Noisy and Flashy Baits

-Fly Fishing In The Rain
+Trout Fishing In The Rain

-Using streamers in the rain will work best if you mix a bright color, such as chartreuse against a black or brown.
+Using streamers in the rain will work best if you mix a bright color, such as chartreuse, against a black or brown.
 This makes the streamer far more visible.
 An olive or black woolly bugger is my first choice streamer in the rain.

 Falling rain will make insects and bugs drop or get blown from trees onto the water’s surface.
 Trout are smart and will be looking for terrestrials during rainfall.
 Mimicking large ants and grasshoppers will likely bring the best results.

-Slow Down Fishing After Rain
+After The Rain, Slow Down Your Fishing

 Fishing In The Rain – Frequently Asked Questions